jeromelebel/MongoHub-Mac/README.markdown

 ** Beta **

+## History

+** 2.7 beta 11 - september 2, 2014 **

     - Adding a log window
-    - Accept connecting to slave https://github.com/jeromelebel/MongoHub-Mac/issues/113
+    - Accept connecting to secondary server https://github.com/jeromelebel/MongoHub-Mac/issues/113
     - Can change font and colors in the json editor
     - cmd-w should close the current tab https://github.com/jeromelebel/MongoHub-Mac/issues/119
-    - Better support for tunneling and replica set/sharding
+    - Better support for tunneling with replica set/sharding

-## History

 ** 2.7 beta 10 - august 27, 2014 **